tarikbouari/To-do-List/README.md

 ## Description

+> To-do-list is an online website where users can add a todo tasks. tasks can be removed , added, and edited.Build with Webpack and JavaScript.
 > This project has been assigned to me by microverse.
-> To-do-list is an oline website where users can plan and manage time by adding a list of task. tasks can be removed , added, and edited.